 Students continually comment on my generous and thoughtful feedback.
 As well as illustrating more than a dozen picture books, I’ve been teaching illustration for several years and I’ve worked as a graphic designer since the early 90’s … with all of this visual experience, I simply see things (especially visual stories) in a different way.
 I may spot things that may have been overlooked, I may suggest a small tweak that offers a huge improvement.

-With my broad skill-set of experience, I offer feedback from the viewpoint of the reader, the client (what a publisher might have issues with), the designer (text/image, design and layout issues) as well as from the illustrators point of view.
-(I know what it feels like to be on the other-side of the table).
+With my broad skill-set of experience, I offer feedback from the viewpoint of the reader, the client, the designer (text/image, design and layout issues) as well as from the illustrators point of view.
 I always offer my initial reactions, as these are the most valuable, but I never leave it at that.
 I also share any insights, solutions and ideas that may lift your visual story.
 It takes time to work through a visual story, but what I offer are fresh ideas, new perspectives, and fundamental suggestions that can bring your visual story to the next level.

-Working in the online arena can sometimes give the impression that I’m available 24/7.
-If I’m not teaching or scheduled for a one-on-one mentoring session, you’ll find me working on a new class or illustrating (away from my computer) I also like to take time out during the weekend and holidays.
-So please don’t be alarmed if I don’t get back to you immediately.
-Time buddy is an awesome app to check time zones with your city and Auckland.
+If I’m not teaching or scheduled for a one-on-one mentoring session, I’ll either be working on a new class or illustrating (away from my computer) I also like to take time out during the weekend and holidays.
+I’ll do my best to get back to you as soon as possible.
+To make things easier for you, Time buddy can be used to work out time zones between Auckland (where I live) and your city.